-It took a long time (like 6+ years) of work to start to really see some changes, and the process has shaped not only my own health but also my career path.
-I became fascinated by nutrition and the huge role it plays overall health, and eventually pursued my nutrition coaching certification – something I may never have done if not for having faced my own challenges.
+It took a long time (like 6+ years) of work to start to really see some changes.
+The process has shaped not only my own health, but also my career path.
+I became fascinated by nutrition and the huge role it played in overall health, and eventually pursued my nutrition coaching certification – something I may never have done if not for having faced my own challenges.

 As I continue my health journey evolution, I’m more and more aware of the importance of basic self-care practices to support wellness: getting quality sleep, eating mindfully and listening to your body’s cues, daily movement, and stress management strategies.

 If you made it all the way through this, thank you for reading and letting me share my story!
-I will leave you with this quote from Christopher K. Germer:
+I will leave you with this quote: